 Of The Spirit

-PUNXSUTAWNEYâ€” Loretta Shaver is a familiar face.
-You may recognize her as a volunteer at the Salvation Army Worship and Service Center, where she puts in long hours helping wherever she can.
+PUNXSUTAWNEYâ€” Melissa Powell is a familiar face.
+You may recognize her as a registered nurse at the Punxsutawney Area Hospital, where she works in the ER.

 Thursday, The Medicine Shoppe celebrated the grand opening of its second location at the new Primary Health Network building on Prushnok Drive.